If you want to know whether or not Ageless Memory by Harry Lorayne is worth reading, the answer is yes.

 This is because “one” is the most dangerous number in all learning endeavors.
 We want to expose ourselves to as much knowledge as possible.

 But I also believe that of all Harry Lorayne’s memory books, Ageless Memory is the best.
 It includes everything that made his earliest books great.
+But he went further by finally including some of the science and history people constantly asked him about.

 And by defining a specific audience, Ageless Memory helps us all a lot more.
 After all, we’re all aging.

-But our memory does not have to suffer the effects, and Harry Lorayne remains not only an incredible leader in the field.
-He has lived masterfully and like Tony Buzan, Lorayne makes it impossible not to see for your own eyes how impressive memory techniques can be when you make them part of your daily life.
+He lived masterfully and like Tony Buzan, Lorayne made it impossible not to see for your own eyes how impressive memory techniques can be when you make them part of your daily life.